noisyz/BindLibrary/README.md

 ### 2.2.2. @ImageGetter, @SimpleAdapterViewGetter, @SimpleAdapterViewSetter.
 They work like their analogies @ImageField, @AdapterViewField.
 # 3. Use binding.
 ## 3.1.
-BindingManager, ObjectDataBinder, DataUpdatedCallback.
+BindingManager, ObjectViewBinder, DataUpdatedCallback.
 ### 3.1.1.
-ObjectDataBinder.
+ObjectViewBinder.
-You can use ObjectDataBinder with your object instance on the next way:
+You can use ObjectViewBinder with your object instance on the next way:

 ```java
 public class DetailActivity extends AppCompatActivity {